-SC State Housing's end-point key customer groups are primarily dependent on the program under which the customer is classified.
-For the Contract Administration, Multifamily Tax Exempt Bond, Low Income Housing Tax Credit and Housing Choice Voucher Programs, the primary customers are very low and low income tenants.
-For the HOME Investment Partnerships Program, South Carolina Housing Trust Fund Programs, and NSP the primary customers are very low and low income tenants, home owners and special needs populations.
-For the Mortgage Bond program, the primary customers are low to moderate income home owners.
+SC State Housing's key customer groups are primarily dependent on the program under which the customer is classified.
+For the Contract Administration, Multifamily Tax Exempt Bond Program, Low Income Housing Tax Credit and Housing Choice Voucher Programs, the primary customers are very low- and low-income tenants.
+For the HOME Investment Partnerships Program, South Carolina Housing Trust Fund Program and NSP the primary customers are very low- and low-income tenants, homeowners and special needs populations.
+For the Mortgage Bond Program, the primary customers are low- to moderate-income homebuyers.

-The key requirements and expectations of these customer segments are broad, but can be assimilated into the summary expectation of financing being available to produce appropriate affordable housing units for their respective needs.
+The key requirements and expectations of these customer segments are broad, but can be integrated based on the type of financing available to produce safe, decent and affordable housing for their respective needs.